Azure/azure-docs-sdk-dotnet/api/overview/azure/insights.md

 ## Overview

-Application Insights is an extensible application performance management service for web developers.
-You can use the classes in the ApplicationInsights namespace to build a client application that can read and interact with telemetry gathered by the Application Insights service.
+Application Insights is an extensible monitoring & diagnostics service for web developers with powerful ad-hoc analytics capabilities.
+You can use the classes in the ApplicationInsights namespace to configure telemetry collection and send any custom telemetry from your applications that you want to monitor.

 ## Client library